-Happy employees are one of the most important items on the agenda for many companies – and it turns out that Belgium has passed that test with flying colours.
+Happy employees are one of the most important items on the agenda for many companies – and it turns out that Belgium has passed that test with flying colors.

 According to Universum’s Global Workforce Happiness Index, Belgium landed in the top spot.
 Belgian employees are trailed by Norway, Costa Rica, Denmark and South Africa.